R-equivalence on group schemes: Appendices

 The following fact was brought to our attention by K. \v{C}esnavi\v{c}ius.

-\begin{slemma} Let $A$ be a henselian local ring containing a field $k_0$.
+\begin{slemma} Let $A$ be a henselian local ring containing a prime field $k_0$.
 Then $A$ is a filtered direct limit of henselian local rings $A_i$ such that the map from $A_i$ to its residue field admits a section.
-If $A$ is moreover regular, then the henselian local rings $A_i$ can be chosen regular as well. \end{slemma} \begin{proof} Clearly, we can assume that $k_0$ is a finite field or $\mathbb{Q}$ without loss of generality.
-The local ring $A$ is a filtered direct limit of local rings $C_i$ that are localizations of finitely generated $k_0$-algebras contained in $A$.
+If $A$ is moreover regular, then the henselian local rings $A_i$ can be chosen regular as well. \end{slemma} \begin{proof} The local ring $A$ is a filtered direct limit of local rings $C_i$ that are localizations of finitely generated $k_0$-algebras contained in $A$.
 Since $A$ is henselian, we can replace each $C_i$ by its henselization $A_i=(C_i)^h$.
 Let $k_i=A_i/m_i$ be the residue field of $A_i$.
 Then $k_i$ is a finitely generated field extension of $k_0$.
 We claim that $A_i\to k_i$ admits a section.
 Indeed, since $k_0$ is perfect, it follows that $k_i$ is separably generated over $k_0$, that is, $k_i$ is a finite separable extension of a purely transcendental field extension $L=k_0(t_1,\ldots,t_n)$ of $k_0$ of finite transcendence degree~\cite[II, \S 13, Theorem 31]{ZaSa-I}.
 Choose arbitrary lifts $a_1,\ldots,a_n$ of $t_1,\ldots,t_n$ to $A_i$.
 Then $k_0(a_1,\ldots,a_n)\cong L$ is a subfield of $A_i$ that lifts $L$.
-The primitive element theorem states that $k_i=L[b]=L/P(t)$ where $P$ is a separable $L$--polynomial.
-Seeing now $P$ as a $A$--polynomial, the Hensel lemma shows that $P(t)$ has a root $a \in A$ which lifts $b \in L$.
+By the primitive element theorem $k_i=L[b]=L/P(t)$ where $P$ is a separable $L$--polynomial.
+Since $A$ is henselian, $P(t)$ has a root $a \in A$ which lifts $b \in L$.
 We define then a $L$--map $k_i=L[b] \to A$ by mapping $b$ to $a$.
 The composite map $k_i \to A \to k_i=L[b]$ is the identity as desired.

 If $A$ is a regular henselian local ring, note that the embedding $k_0\to A$ is geometrically regular, since $k_0$ perfect~\cite[(28.M), (28.N)]{Mats}.
 Then by Popescu's theorem~\cite{Po90,Swan} $A$ is a filtered direct limit of localizations $C_i$ of smooth $k_0$-algebras.
 Then the henselizations $A_i$ are also regular. \end{proof}